 The main Mannarasala Temple premise has two separate sanctum sanctorums, one devoted to Sarpayakshi and the other for Nagaraja.
-Sarpayakshi enjoys special privileges like offering daily poojas, and is housed in the Sanctum Sanctorum.
-In front of the shrine of Sarpayakshi, there is an Ilanji tree (Mimusops Elengi) surrounded by serpent images and with numerous pits for serpents.
-The quiet shrines of Nagachamundi and Nagayakshi are to the south-west of the Mannarasala Temple and housed in Chitrakudas.
+Sarpayakshi also enjoys special privileges like offering daily poojas and is in the Sanctum Sanctorum.
+In front of the shrine of Sarpayakshi, there is an Ilanji tree (Mimusops Elengi).
+Serpent images surround it and it has numerous pits for serpents.
+Also, the quiet shrines of Nagachamundi and Nagayakshi are to the south-west of the Mannarasala Temple and housed in Chitrakudas.

 - Mandaram: The temple guest house “Mandaram” has good rooms & all basic facilities including food.

-Sree Subrahmanya Swami Temple: Sree Subrahmanya Swamy temple at Haripad is one among the oldest temples of Kerala.
-The temple is one of the oldest and most important temple devoted to Lord Subrahmanya.
-Popularly known as Dakshina Palani ( Palani of south).
-It is believed that the temple was established even before the advent of ‘Kaliyuga’.
-This temple enshrines an imposing idol of Subrahmanya said to have been worshipped by Parasurama.
+Sree Subrahmanya Swamy temple at Haripad is one among the oldest temples of Kerala.
+The temple is one of the oldest and most important temples of Lord Subrahmanya.
+Popular as Dakshina Palani ( Palani of the south).
+Devotees believe that the temple there even before the advent of ‘Kaliyuga’.
+This temple enshrines an imposing idol of Subrahmanya which Parasurama worshipped.

-Kavarattu Sree Mahadeva Temple: It is situated at Kumarapuram in Alappuzha District Kerala, India.
-The Festival is celebrated during the month of “Kumbham”.
+It is at Kumarapuram in Alappuzha District Kerala, India.
+The Festival occurs during the month of “Kumbham”.
 This is an occasion when the entire city becomes focused on the temple.
-The streets are made colourful on the festival days with colourful processions.
-Tender coconut frond and plantain leaf-stalks are also used for street decoration.
+Tender coconut frond and plantain leaf-stalks are useful for street decoration.

-Ambalapuzha Sree Krishna Temple: Ambalappuzha Sree Krishna Temple is a famous Hindu Lord Krishna temple situated 14 km south of Alappuzha in Kerala, India.
-Ambalapuzha Temple was built by the erstwhile ruler of Chembakasserry Sree Pooradam Thirunal Devanarayanan Thampuran during 15th – 17th AD.
-It is believed that the idol of Sree Krishna of Guruvayoor Temple was brought here for safekeeping during the raids of Tipu Sultan in 1789.
+Ambalappuzha Sree Krishna Temple is a famous Hindu Lord Krishna temple situated 14 km south of Alappuzha in Kerala, India.
+The erstwhile ruler of Chembakasserry Sree Pooradam Thirunal Devanarayanan Thampuran built this temple during 15th – 17th AD.

-Panachikkad Saraswathi Temple: Panachikkadu Saraswathi Temple, popularly known as Dakshina Mookambika Temple (Mookambika Temple of the South), is situated in Panachikadu village around 11 km from Kottayam in Kerala, India.
-The temple is situated 4 km from Chingavanam town between Kottayam and Changanassery.
-Lord Shiva, Lord Ganapathy, Sree Dharmashasta, Nagaraja, Brahmarakshasu and Yakshi are other deities worshipped in Panachikkadu Temple.
+Panachikkadu Saraswathi Temple, popular as Dakshina Mookambika Temple (Mookambika Temple of the South), is in Panachikadu village around 11 km from Kottayam in Kerala, India.
+Moreover, the temple is 4 km from Chingavanam town between Kottayam and Changanassery.
+Lord Shiva, Lord Ganapathy, Sree Dharmashasta, Nagaraja, Brahmarakshasu and Yakshi are also the deities that the devotees worship in Panachikkadu Temple.

-Ettumanoor Mahadeva Temple: Ettumanoor Mahadeva temple in Kottayam district is famous for its murals, especially the painting of Nataraja in the gopuram and ezharaponnana.
-The major worship in this temple is lighting of lamps.
-An ever glowing, very big lamp can be seen as soon as you enter the temple.
-The devotees pour oil on to this lamp.
+Ettumanoor Mahadeva temple in Kottayam district is famous for its murals, especially the painting of Nataraja in the gopuram and ezharaponnana.
+The major worship in this temple is the lighting of lamps.